fclorenzo/pkreborn-access/README.md

 1. Download the mod files by going to [the latest release page](https://github.com/fclorenzo/pkreborn-access/releases/latest).
 2. Locate the `assets` section.
-3. Under that section, you will find the mods and the Terra readability files.
+3. Under that section, you will find the mod files.
 Download the files for the features you wish to use.
+    - **Note:** If you need the **Terra Readability Mod** (for game versions older than 19.5.38), you must download them from **[Release v2.12.4](https://github.com/fclorenzo/pkreborn-access/releases/tag/v2.12.4)**, as they are no longer included in the latest version.
 4. Finally, create a folder called "Mods" inside the "patch" folder of your game, usually something like "Reborn-xxx-windows>patch" (where "xxx" corresponds to your game version), and paste the file(s) you just downloaded there.
+5. **[Legacy Instructions: Game Version < 19.5.38]**
-5. For Terra Readability mod, you will need to place the blindstep.dat file in your "Data" folder.
+   For the Terra Readability mod, you will need to place the `blindstep.dat` file in your "Data" folder.
 Specifically the root folder ("Reborn-xxx-windows>Data"), this will not work in a "patch>Data" folder.
 You also need to add the "blindstep" language in the languages array in the `settings.rb` file, in the "Scripts>Reborn" folder ("Reborn-xxx-windows>Scripts>Reborn").
 Manually make the change needed by finding the languages array in the settings file, that should look like this:

     ```Settings.rb
     LANGUAGES = [